Weekaaa/Steam-Analysis/README.md

 # Documentation
 Functions and files are thuroughly documented and can be found in the [docs directory](https://github.com/Weekaaa/Steam-Analysis/tree/main/docs).

+# Author's Note
+This project doesn't follow all [clean code practices](https://gist.github.com/wojteklu/73c6914cc446146b8b533c0988cf8d29) since the point is to not have any unecessary abstraction, the goal is to create understandable code that an outsider can look at and understand.
+If something is repeated twice in the code, that's fine.

 # External Sources
 ## Inspiration